 In addition to a balanced diet, there are several non-invasive strategies that can play a crucial role in supporting a child's mental health.
 These approaches focus on promoting overall well-being through mindful lifestyle choices that avoid the reliance on medications.
-By integrating these practices into daily routines, parents can create an environment also helps children become more attuned to their body's nutritional needs, reducing overeating and promoting healthier eating habits.
+By integrating these practices into daily routines, parents can create an environment that fosters emotional balance, cognitive clarity, and behavioral stability.